KelynWong/applicationDevelopment/worksheets/schema.md

 # Schema

-This document will gives user a good idea of how your database's structure looks like.
+This document will give users a good idea of how your database's structure looks like.

 You may refer to the following link to learn more about postgresql schema: